Felicity Tutton MBACP (Accred)

 - a senior peripatetic counsellor, and clinical supervisor, with a Gloucestershire charity offering counselling to young people aged 9 - 21 years.

-Until recently, I volunteered for five years as a counsellor with Willows Counselling Service in Swindon, where I gained a wealth of training and experience in working with trauma, dissociation and disrupted attachment.
+- a volunteer counsellor (5 years) with Willows Counselling Service in Swindon, where I gained a wealth of training and experience in working with trauma, dissociation and disrupted attachment.

 Counselling and psychotherapy weren't my original background.
 Previously, I worked as a primary teacher, before moving into special needs education where I specialised in working with young people aged 0 - 18 year who were registered either blind or visually impaired.
 I chose to retrain as a counsellor as I realised that my real passion was in supporting people of all ages in a more holistic way.